-The cooperation between Yugoslav scientists and Russian physiological school began in the middle of the 20th century.
+In the middle of 20th century cooperation between Yugoslav scientists with Russian physiological school began.
 In 1956, Prof. Ljubisav Rakić from Belgrade (1931-) started the international cooperation with institutions in Moscow, USSR.
-In the early 1960s, Prof. Bajić maintained and strengthened the cooperation during his stay in Moscow.
-Two years after he became the dean of the Faculty, he established the Institute of Preclinical Disciplines in 1975, which created a new level of cooperation with the Moscow Institute.
+In early 60's, Prof. Bajić maintained and strengthened the cooperation during his stay in Moscow.
+Two years after he became a dean of the Faculty, he established the Institute of Preclinical Disciplines in 1975 which created a new level of cooperation with Moscow's Institute.

-In 1971, a protocol for Scientific-Technical Cooperation between Yugoslavia and the USSR was signed in Belgrade.
-A visit of a Russian academician Konstantin Viktorovich Sudakov (1932-2013) to Novi Sad in 1974 (Figure 1) institutionalized the scientific cooperation.
-It was actively maintained for decades, up to 2005.
+In 1971, a protocol for Scientific-Technical Cooperation between Yugoslavia and USSR was signed in Belgrade.
+Visit of Russian academician Konstantin Viktorovich Sudakov (1932-2013) to Novi Sad in 1974 (Figure 1) institutionalized scientific cooperation.
+It was actively maintained for decades, up to the year of 2005.
 The main directions of research were general mechanisms of behaviour and motivations and integrative activity of neurons.
-On the basis of this cooperation, several interstate scientific projects were convened and even a few symposia with monographs as the topic were organized.
-After the last one, organized in 1998 in Novi Sad, on the 100th anniversary of Anokhin's birth, an extensive monography titled "Basic and clinical aspects of the theory of functional systems" was published [22].
+On the basis of this cooperation, several interstate scientific projects were conveyed and even a few symposiums organized with the issue of monographs.
+After the last one, organized in 1998 in Novi Sad, on centenary of Anokhin's birth, an extensive monography "Basic and clinical aspects of the theory of functional systems" was publicated [22].

-Many associates of the Institute of Normal Physiology from Moscow worked in Novi Sad as well at the international station at the Institute of Marine Biology in Kotor.
-This institute was opened in 1961 (at that time it was known as the Bureau for Marine Biology).
-Because of its foreign policy interests, American Government partially financed these investigations through the Public Law 480.
-The research at the Institute was also observed by the Central Intelligence Agency and its report from 1973 (declassified in 2009) emphasized significant progress in the field of neurophysiology in Yugoslavia among all other medical fields [4].
-At the Institute's the Laboratory for Brain Research were investigated the characteristics of single-unit activities of abdominal ganglia of the sea slug Aplysia depilans, which is analogous to biological object of Aplysia californica (used by Eric Kandel, the Nobel Prize winner in 2000, in his decadeslong research).
-By the application of well-established microelectrode and microiontophoretic techniques on this model, the researchers from the Laboratory of Neurophysiology from Novi Sad gave significant contribution to these studies [23].
-The characteristics of some neurons of ganglia were examined as well as the influence of different substances on their activity and mechanisms of learning.
+Many associates of the Institute of Normal Physiology from Moscow worked in Novi Sad as well in the international station at the Institute of Marine Biology in Kotor.
+This institute was opened in 1961 (at that time it was known as Bureau for Marine Biology).
+Because of its foreign policy interests, American Government partially financed these investigations through the Public Law-480.
+The examinations in the Institute were also observed by the Central Intelligence Agency and its report from 1973 (declassified in 2009) emphasized significant progress in the field of neurophysiology in Yugoslavia among all other medical fields [4].
+In the Institute, in the Laboratory for Brain Research were investigated the characteristics of single unit activities of abdominal ganglia of sea slug Aplysia depilans which is analogous to biological object of Aplysia californica (used in his decades-long research by Eric Kandel, Nobel Prize winner in 2000).
+By the application of well established microelectrode and microiontophoretic techniques on this model, the researchers from the Laboratory of Neurophysiology from Novi Sad gave markable contribution to these studies [23].
+The characteristics of some neurons of ganglia were examined and influence of different substances on their activity and mechanisms of learning.

-Successful cooperation was also maintained with the laboratories of medical faculties in Belgrade, Niš, Kosovska Mitrovica, Banjaluka, and Sarajevo as well as with the Faculty of Sciences in Novi Sad.
+Successful cooperation was also maintained with the laboratories of medical faculties in Belgrade, Niš, Kosovska Mitrovica, Banjaluka and Sarajevo as well as with the Faculty of Sciences in Novi Sad.
 Together with the Military Technical Institute in Belgrade, the influence of various nerve agents on the activity of neurons and the possibility of epileptiform discharges due to the applications of diagnostic ultrasound were studied.
-By the last decade of the previous century, a joint research was realized with collaborators at the University of Rostov-on-Don, especially with the A.B.
+By the last decade of previous century, a joint research was realized with collaborators at the University of Rostov-on-Don, especially with the A.B.
 Kogan Research Institute for Neurocybernetics.
 Many publications came out from this collaboration [24].